dcsolutions/kalinka/README.md

 #### Self-built

-* You have not the permission to push to `dcsolutions` so you'll have to create an account on <https://hub.docker.com> first:
+* You have not the permission to push to `dcsolutions` so you'll have to create an account on <https://hub.docker.com> and setup the following repositories first:
+  * kalinka-pub-service-example
+  * kalinka-sub-service-example
 * After creation of account you can build the whole project, including docker images by entering:
 ```
 cd ..